Frequently Asked Questions

 How do I apply for financial aid?

 Apply for financial aid each academic year by completing the Free Application for Federal Student Aid (FAFSA).
-Use the WSU Law School federal school code, E00435, on the FAFSA at www.fafsa.ed.gov.
+Include the WSU Law School federal school code, E00435, on the FAFSA at www.fafsa.ed.gov.

 When do I apply for financial aid?